Skip to Content

 Sharing is caring!

 You're going to love this blistered shishito peppers recipe!
-Shishitos are sweet peppers that can occasionally be mildly spicy and are always deeply flavorful.
-They make a wonderful side dish and a great appetizer.
+Shishitos are sweet peppers that can occasionally be mildly spicy but are always deeply flavorful.
+They make a wonderful side dish and an appetizer.

 You may have had shishito peppers at a Japanese restaurant or tapas place, but I'll show you a simple recipe that tastes just as good!